 Privacy Safeguards that Limit Data Availability

-The NAWSPAD file was constructed under two guiding principles:
+The NAWSPAD, NIOSH, and EPA files were constructed under two guiding principles:

-The following protections have been built into the NAWSPAD:
+The following protections have been built into these public data files:

-The names and addresses of employers and respondents are not included in the NAWSPAD.
+- The names and addresses of employers and respondents are not included in the files.

-The stratification variables for season and location of the interview are masked.
-The12 sampling regions were collapsed into 6 analysis regions; and the season of interview variable 'cycle' is not available.
-In addition, FLA, the primary sampling unit, is not available.
-Replicate weights are included to compensate for the masking and suppression of these variables.
+- The stratification variables for season and location of the interview are masked.
+The 12 sampling regions were collapsed into 6 analysis regions; and the season of interview variable 'cycle' is not available.
+In addition, the primary sampling unit is not available.